20 Most Beautiful Villages in Switzerland That Will Melt Your Heart

 8. Mürren

-Mürren is also completely car-free and can only be accessed via cable car or the mountain train from Lauterbrunnen.
+This car-free village is only accessible by cable car or mountain train from Lauterbrunnen.

 9. Maienfeld